 But Paul means something more, and in the next verses he goes on to describe what he means.
 He makes the startling statement that as Christians we "rejoice in our sufferings."
 The worldly kind of peace usually excludes deep suffering; it is characterized more by comfort and contentment.
 So it is clear that Paul is talking about that "special kind" of peace.

-Paul can rejoice in sufferings because he sees every experience as having meaning.
+Paul can rejoice in sufferings because he sees every experience as meaningful.
 Each thing that happens can bring us closer to God, because He is our Creator, and nothing that takes place is due to good or bad "luck" or happenstance.
 So those who love Him rejoice in whatever comes, even things that would seem terrible in a world of chaos, one that didn't belong to a loving Maker.

 Despite all the worry, exhaustion, disappointment and danger of his life, Paul had this peace.
 He is perfectly capable of leaving everything in God's hands.
 So when he writes with grateful amazement that Christ "died for the ungodly," he adds something else.
 He says that Christ died "at the right time."
 Paul's confidence in God's plan is absolute, and he accepts it completely.
 This is the source of his peace.

-On this day we remember someone else who has something to show us about peace and hope.
+The Church honors another person who has something to show us about peace and hope.
 She is St. Aquilina, who underwent terrible tortures and endured them all.
 She begged God to let her die a martyr's death, having a sure hope of the Kingdom and peace in her heart.
 The story is similar to those of other saints, but there is one feature that makes it a little different from others: when Aquilina gave her life for Christ with such confidence, she was all of twelve years old.